Saelyria/Braid/Documentation/6-AdvancedBindingChains.md

 before values provided from `onAnySection`.

 > Note that this previous example is fairly contrived to demonstrate this 'fallback' behaviour, so the dimension binding logic is a little all over the place.
-Tableau gives you the flexibility to describe binding in many ways (whatever ends up being the most legible to you), so you could do the same work by, for example, putting all your 'dimension' binding code under `onAnySection` and switching on the passed-in `section`.
+Braid gives you the flexibility to describe binding in many ways (whatever ends up being the most legible to you), so you could do the same work by, for example, putting all your 'dimension' binding code under `onAnySection` and switching on the passed-in `section`.
 Whatever works for you!